smart-data-models/dataModel.Energy/SolarEnergy/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     totalActivePower:
-      description: 'Total active power consumed by all phases.'
+      description: Total active power consumed by all phases
       type: number
       x-ngsi:
         type: Property
     totalEnergyGenerated:
-      description: 'Total energy generated by the energy resource corresponding to this observation.'
+      description: Total energy generated by the energy resource corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     totalReactivePower:
-      description: 'Total reactive power for all phases.'
+      description: Total reactive power for all phases
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be SolarEnergy'
+      description: NGSI Entity type.
+It has to be SolarEnergy
       enum:
         - SolarEnergy
       type: string
       x-ngsi:
         type: Property
     voltage:
-      description: 'The value of Voltage in the entity corresponding to this observation.'
+      description: The value of Voltage in the entity corresponding to this observation
       type: number
       x-ngsi:
         type: Property